FrissAnalytics/shinyJsTutorials/README.md

 The tutorials are a work in progress.

-At present, tutorials [1](http://shiny.rstudio.com/tutorial/js-lesson1/), [2](http://shiny.rstudio.com/tutorial/js-lesson2/) and  [3](http://shiny.rstudio.com/tutorial/js-lesson3/) are available at the RSTUDIO website.
-Materials for tutorial 4 are currently in proofreading and are expected to be published somewhere this week.
-The final two tutorials are expected to be completed before the end of October.
+At present, tutorials [1](http://shiny.rstudio.com/tutorial/js-lesson1/), [2](http://shiny.rstudio.com/tutorial/js-lesson2/), [3](http://shiny.rstudio.com/tutorial/js-lesson3/) and [4](http://shiny.rstudio.com/tutorial/js-lesson4/) are available at the RSTUDIO website.
+The final two tutorials are expected to be completed before the end of December.
 An outline of the complete set of lessons is as follows:

 **[tutorial 1](http://shiny.rstudio.com/tutorial/js-lesson1/)**: In this tutorial we'll build our first htmlwidget, based on [c3.js](http://c3js.org/), a popular chart library build on [d3.js](https://d3js.org/).
 In addition, we'll take a deeper look in the tasks related to HTML, CSS and JavaScript a widget has to perform such that we can render JavaScript based interactive charts from R. Here we only create a single gauge chart, with limited functionality.